-- Participate in exclusive Baker Scholar events: receptions with Jay and Patty and networking with Baker Scholar alumni
+- participate in exclusive Baker Scholar events, such as receptions with Jay and Patty Baker and networking with Baker Scholar alumni; and

-- Demonstrate financial need each year via a Federal Application for Student Aid (FAFSA) filing, due January 15 for continuing and February 1 for new students.
+- demonstrate financial need each year via the Federal Application for Student Aid (FAFSA), due January 15 for continuing students and February 1 for new students;

-- Attend and participate in required meetings and activities outlined in the Baker Scholars Program At-A-Glance calendars for each semester
+- attend and participate in required meetings and activities outlined in the Baker Scholars Program At-A-Glance calendars for each semester; and

 Eligibility to Apply

-- Enrolled in a degree program in the Jay and Patty Baker School of Business and Technology.
+- be enrolled in a degree program in the Jay and Patty Baker School of Business and Technology;

-- The FIT Financial Aid Services team sends an invitation to apply to all eligible students via email starting in late February (this invitation includes a link to the web-based application system).
+- Financial Aid will send an invitation to apply to all eligible students via email starting in late February (this invitation includes a link to the web-based application system).